ddomnik/PDFFilter/README.md

 # PDFFilter

-PDFFilter allows searching PDFs content as text and perform either a move or run a custom script if a keyword or regex has been found.
+PDFFilter allows searching PDFs content as text and perform either a move or run a custom script (currently only on Windows) if a keyword or regex has been found.

 ## Installation / Running